JuliaPluto/HypertextLiteral.jl/docs/src/design.md

     @htl("$(x for x in (a,b))")
     #-> ERROR: syntax: invalid interpolation syntax

-Before v1.6, we cannot reliably detect interpolated string literals using the `@htl` macro, so they are errors (when we can detect them).
+Before v1.6, we cannot reliably detect string literals using the `@htl` macro, so they are errors (when we can detect them).

     #?
 VERSION < v"1.6.0-DEV"
     @print @htl "Look, Ma, $("<i>automatic escaping</i>")!"